Lean healthcare tools and teachings for a lean hospital or medical facility

 IF Lean authors, teachers, and practitioners use terminology that does not assume

-that the thing being processed is a physical inventory item
+that the thing being transformed is a physical inventory item

 Many or most Lean teachings come from the Toyota Production System —

-which is why it is common for Lean practitioners to assume that the thing being processed is a physical inventory item (like a car).
+which is why it is common for Lean practitioners to assume that the thing being transformed is a physical inventory item (like a car).
 But it doesn't have to be.

 Literally 99% of Lean concepts apply to ANY industry.